learn-co-curriculum/ruby-methods-readme/README.md

   puts phrase
 end
 ```

-Now when we use the bareword `say_hello_world_ten_times` in our program, it will evoke the method, running the code within the method.
-So the script above, saying hello ten times, doing other things, then saying hello ten times again could be rewritten as:
+Now, when we use the bareword `say_hello_world_ten_times` in our program, it will invoke the method, running the code within the method.
+So the script above, saying hello ten times, doing other things, then saying hello ten times again could be rewritten as this:

 ```ruby
 def say_hello_world_ten_times